New vs Old Tax Regime 2026-27 Compared

 Pick Old Regime if:

-- You have significant 80C investments (₹1.5L+)
+- You have meaningful 80C investments (full ₹1.5L)

 - You contribute to NPS

-- Your total deductions exceed ₹3-4 lakh
+- Your total deductions genuinely exceed ₹3–4 lakh

-Can You Switch Regimes?
+Can You Switch Regimes Year to Year?

 How to Inform Your Employer